UNO-IST-Support/GitHubClassroom_for_UNOTeachers/README.md

 This is a guide for using GitHub Classroom to assist or run your class.
 This guide should be applicable to most classes, those that aren't compatible (Bash commands or non-supported languages) will have to be tested on Odin or a personal machine.
 This DOES NOT stop students from being able to push code to assignment repositories for submission.

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/).
-We recommend using a username that incorporates your netid.
+We recommend using a username that incorporates your UNO NetID.

 2. Install Git.
 Windows: https://gitforwindows.org/.
 Mac should already have it installed if you are running anything above Mavericks (10.9).
 To see if you if it is installed, open Terminal and type "git --version".
 If it isn't installed, it will prompt you to install it.
 For linux, should also already have git, but if not you can install it by running "sudo apt install git-all" or "sudo dnf install git-all".